jbrooks036/dotnet_curriculum/19-milestone-1-exercises/README.md

 * Probably needs more detailed instructions

 ## Simple Calculator Project
-Well-defined console-based exercise [Group Project ?] https://github.com/jcockhren/simple-calculator
+Well-specified console-based exercise [Group Project ?] https://github.com/jcockhren/simple-calculator
 * After Chunk 4 go ​*back*​ to the README and be sure you implement the rest of the required features.
 * If finished early, then try: